parrt/msds692/hw/recommender.md

 $ gunicorn -D --threads 4 -b 0.0.0.0:5000 --access-logfile server.log --timeout 60 server:app glove.6B.300d.txt bbc
 ```

 All output goes into `server.log`, even after you log out.
 The `-D` means put the server in daemon mode, which runs the background.
+During development, it's a good idea to not use that `-D` option so that error messages come to the standard output.

 Don't forget to open up port 5000 in the firewall for the server so that the outside world can access it.
 Make sure that you test from your laptop!